MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/5-implement-polly-resiliency.md

     In the preceding image, you can see:

-    - The log traces when configuring the simulated failures (#1) and
+    - The log traces when configuring the simulated failures, labeled as ":::no-loc text="1":::".
-    - Three retries until the aggregator could finally get the value (#2).
+    - Three retries until the aggregator could finally get the value, labeled as ":::no-loc text="2":::".
 1. Complete the checkout procedure and select **:::no-loc text="CONTINUE SHOPPING":::**.

 ### Circuit Breaker policy